 Students entering MBA@UNC by taking two courses per quarter will complete the program in 24 months.
 Students have the flexibility to complete the program in as little as 18 or as many as 36 months.

 MBA@UNC is designed to provide aspiring leaders with the strong general management and leadership curriculum required to propel them to the next level in their careers.
-In addition, students may customize their MBA@UNC experience by pursuing a concentration in one of the following fields: Corporate Finance, Data Analytics and Decision Making, Entrepreneurship, Global Supply Chain Management, Investment Management, Marketing, or Sustainable Enterprise.
+In addition, students may customize their MBA@UNC experience by pursuing a concentration in one of the following fields: Corporate Finance, Data Analytics and Decision Making, Entrepreneurship, Global Supply Chain Management, Investment Management, Management Consulting, Marketing, or Sustainable Enterprise.
 Learn more about concentrations.

 Each course is designed and delivered by a UNC Kenan-Flagler professor and requires: